wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Listing the Definitions of an Alert's Time Series

 You can use the following iterators to visit each time series in the indicated [category](#series-category) and return the series' defining information.
-The defining information for a series is a preformatted string containing the source name, the metric name, and any point tags (shown as `<key>=<value>` pairs).
+The defining information for a series is a preformatted string that contains the source name, the metric name, and any point tags (shown as `<key>=<value>` pairs).

 <table>
 <colgroup>